 While consolidation can help to decrease shipping costs, additional wait times and detours to reach the consolidation point potentially increase delivery times.
 Furthermore, loading and unloading processes often results in sub-optimal temperatures impacting food quality.
 In contrast, consolidation can even improve overall food quality by allowing decision makers to re-consider inventory decisions.

 As shown, multiple highly interesting and complex research questions in this field need closer investigation.
-As food quality is stochastic and impacted by a wide range of influencing factors within food logistics operations, simulation optimization methods can provide a strong tool to investigate different problem settings to decrease food waste.
+As food quality is stochastic and impacted by a wide range of influencing factors within food logistics operations, simulation and optimization methods can provide a strong tool to investigate different problem settings to decrease food waste.
+For instance, within e-grocery operations, this enables one to jointly investigate ordering picking and routing decisions to facilitate sustainable operations.